 USATF-certified road course closed to all traffic

-Winds past historical markers and scenic overlooks including the Eagle Bluff Lighthouse, Sven's Bluff, and breathtaking panoramic views of Nicolet Bay, Green Bay and the islands dotting Lake Michigan
+The course also winds past historical markers and scenic overlooks including the Eagle Bluff Lighthouse, Sven's Bluff, and breathtaking panoramic views of Nicolet Bay, Green Bay and the islands dotting Lake Michigan

 Eight strategically placed aid stations